mflova/lazy-type-hint/README.md

 Main features:
  - Type hint any (nested) structure.
+ - Validate structures by comparising its string representation via `LazyTypeHintLive`
  - Dictionaries can be type hinted as `TypedDict`, meaning that the IDE will have extra information about its underlying structures.
 Developer can therefore benefit from extra static analysis or autcomplete features.